-Featuring cluttered dial and an oversized body, the new Victorinox Swiss Army AirBoss Mach 6 Power Gauge doesn’t look like a very practical wristwatch.
-However, the way it is designed and the way its mechanical movement is finished makes it a very nice fashion accessory for those who always dreamed about accomplishing a tour of duty on a real aircraft carrier.
+Featuring a cluttered dial and an oversized body, the Victorinox Swiss Army AirBoss Mach 6 Power Gauge doesn’t look like a practical choice.
+However, the exaggerated busyness of the exterior and the nice finish of its mechanical movement makes this “aviator” a nice fashion accessory for those who always dreamed about accomplishing a tour of duty on a real aircraft carrier.

-Established five years ago, this series of fine, yet more or less affordable watches is said to be inspired by modern aircraft carriers’ control rooms and is dedicated to the Swiss Air Force, although the small country doesn’t have maritime borders and, naturally, they don’t have any aircraft carrier whatsoever.
+Established five years ago, this series of fine, yet relatively affordable watches cite modern aircraft carriers’ control rooms as the primary source of inspiration and pays a sort of homage to the Swiss Air Force, although the small country doesn’t have maritime borders and, naturally, they don’t have any aircraft carrier.

-Frankly, before reviewing this timekeeper I was under impression that modern battle ships were equipped with a lot more sophisticated hardware that includes lots of computers that often rival those used for human genome research, let’s just try and accept their claim at face value.
+Frankly, before reviewing this timekeeper I was under impression that modern featured *ahem* a bit more sophisticated hardware that includes huge computer networks that sometimes rival those used for human genome research, let’s just try and accept their claim at face value.
 After all, it is just a PR blurb whose aim is to get your attention and make your heart beat faster if only for just a moment.

 Visually, this is just another Mach-series timepiece that now features a slightly reworked dial and a huge power reserve indicator.